ChaturaApp/ChaturaApp.github.io/terms-of-service.md

 We may modify, suspend, or discontinue all or part of the Service at any time, including for maintenance, updates, or operational reasons.

 For details on data handling and retention, please review our Privacy Policy.

+We do not use your content or technical diagnostics for advertising or cross-app tracking.

+You can withdraw consent for AI generation processing/transmission by not using AI generation features.
+For information on deleting on-device data and requesting deletion of any retained backend metadata logs (if any), see the Privacy Policy.

 ---